chaoss/augur/CONTRIBUTING.md

 ## Generative AI Policy

-You can use AI tools to help with your contributions. **You are the author, and you are accountable for the result.**
+You can use AI tools to help with your contributions, subject to the requirements below. **You are the author, and you are accountable for the result.**

 ### What we require

 1. **Disclose AI use.** Complete the AI disclosure section in the PR template.
 This is mandatory.
-If no AI was used, leave the checkbox unchecked — that's a valid answer.
+If no AI was used, check the "No generative AI" box — that's a valid answer, and it helps us distinguish from incomplete templates.

 2. **Review before submitting.** Read and test all AI-generated code or text before asking maintainers to review it.
 If you can't explain why a change works, it's not ready for a maintainer to review.
 If your changes are too long for you to read and review, that is a good indication that they are also too long for maintainers to read.